20 of The Best Florida Beaches for Your Next Getaway

 7. South Beach Miami

 From one extreme to the other, we have Miami’s notorious South Beach.
 A 2.2-mile stretch of sand, this isn’t just one of the best Florida beaches; it’s also one of the most famous.
-A land of chiseled bodies and expensive cars, people come here for the hustle, bustle, and endless nightlife!
+A land of chiseled bodies, wealthy and expensive cars, people come here for the hustle, bustle, and endless nightlife!
 So steer clear if you’re on a budget or looking for peace and quiet, but a good time’s guaranteed for everyone else.